 Admiralty law developed the unseaworthiness doctrine, and these laws are based upon precedents established in the United States over the past 125 years of admiralty cases brought in State and Federal Courts.
 Under the unseaworthiness doctrine, a vessel owner must provide his crewmen a safe place to work and a vessel reasonably fit for its intended purpose.
 Classic examples of unseaworthiness involve defective or faulty equipment and tools, negligent vessel design and construction, and undermanned and untrained crew.
 Under Federal Statutes, injured crewmen also have claims for injury caused by the negligence of their employer, or the negligence of a fellow crewman.
 An injured crewman bringing a Jones Act negligence claim against his employer must prove only that his injury was caused in the slightest by the employer’s negligence.
 Admiralty law has abolished the concept of barring seaman injury claims because of the alleged fault of the injured crewman; instead, admiralty injury claims are governed by a system of comparative fault.
 The Admiralty comparative fault doctrine recognizes that there may be multiple causes of an accident.

-Beard understands how accidents happen to crewmen working at sea.
-From years of experience practicing Admiralty law, he knows how to prove the employer and vessel’s responsibility for injuries to a crewman.
-Beard knows how to gather and present the evidence necessary to get you the fair damages you deserve for your injuries.
+Beard and his partners at Johnson Beard & Trueb PC understand how accidents happen to crewmen working at sea.
+From years of experience practicing Admiralty law, they know how to prove the employer and vessel’s responsibility for injuries to a crewman.
+They know how to gather and present the evidence necessary to get you the fair damages you deserve for your injuries.
 For a free initial consultation, call toll free 1-800-621-1091 to discuss your Admiralty and maritime injury claim.